-In 2016, HWRF has been coupled to an advanced version of the NCEP wave model, the WaveWatch III (WW3).
-Future plans include full 3-way coupling between atmosphere, ocean, and waves to include the dynamic feedback of surface waves on air-sea processes and the ocean.
-Further advancement of the WW3 to a multi-grid wave model (MWW3) will incorporate 2-way interactive grids at different resolutions.
-Eventually, this system will be fully coupled to a dynamic storm-surge model for more accurate prediction of storm surge and forecasts of waves on top of storm surge for advanced prediction of landfalling storms' impacts on coasts.
-Moreover, the 2015 adoption of Noah LSM in HWRF opens the door to addressing inland flooding through future coupling with hydrology and inland inundation models.
+In 2016, HWRF was coupled to an advanced version of the NCEP wave model, the WW3.
+Future plans include full 3-way coupling between atmosphere, ocean, and waves to include both the dynamic and thermodynamic (via sea-spray) feedback of surface waves on air-sea processes and the ocean.
+Further advancement of the WW3 to a multigrid wave model (MWW3) will incorporate 2-way interactive grids at different resolutions.
+Eventually, this system will be fully coupled to a dynamic storm-surge model for more accurate prediction of inundation and forecasts of waves on top of storm surge for advanced prediction of impact of landfalling storms on coasts.
+Moreover, the 2015 adoption of the Noah LSM in HWRF opens the door to addressing inland flooding through future coupling with hydrologic and inland inundation models.

 Other refinements to the HWRF modeling system include advanced products tailored to serve Weather Forecast Offices (WFOs) along the coastal regions, enhanced model diagnostic capabilities, and high-resolution ensembles.
-Figure 1.4 shows the proposed fully coupled operational hurricane system, with 2-way interaction between the atmosphere-land-ocean-wave models, providing feedback to high-resolution bay and estuary hydrodynamic models that predict storm-surge inundation.
+Figure 1-4 shows the proposed fully coupled operational hurricane system, with 2-way interaction between the atmosphere-land-ocean-wave models, providing feedback to high-resolution bay and estuary hydrodynamic models that predict storm-surge inundation.